foreverbell/BadAppleOS/README.md

 At early year of 2011, I was inspired by some of my friends who were doing the similar things.
 Simultaneously I was learning something related to operating system, so I wrote something ugly which did the same thing as this repository, code still can be found [here](http://pan.baidu.com/s/1dDHEpwt).

 In the summer of 2014, I have some spare time, so I decide to relearn something of operating system.
-So I wrote some C++ code, but due to some reasons it had to be stopped.
+As a consequence, I wrote some C++ code, but due to some reasons it had to be stopped.
 However, I realized that those rough code is sufficent for me to rewrite a BadAppleOS.

 # Highlight